PeterAfN/ClipboardHelperRegEx/README.md

 - Peter Palosaari

 ## Project status
-- No new features are been developed at this point.
+- No new features are developed at this point.
+- Considered beta.
 - Bugs are fixed.

 ## This program uses code from these projects: